 - Band Percussion, including xylophone, glockenspiel, timpani and drum kit

 - Piano and keyboard

 - Acoustic/electric guitar and electric bass

-Current students must re-enrol in December for the following year.
-New Year 7 students can collect enrolment forms at the Music Expo evening.
+Current students must re-enrol in November for the following year.
+New Year 7 students can collect enrolment forms at the Music Expo evening on Monday, 25 November, 2019.
 All enrolment forms must be returned to the General Office.